 We are dedicated to providing homes of exceptional quality.
 Each home plan is the result of many hours of thought, ingenuity and labor by some of the nation’s leading architects.

 If you have any questions, please call our toll-free number (1-888-388-5735).
 We’re available Monday – Friday, 10:00AM to 6:00PM, Pacific Time.
 Or email us at email@example.com.
-You might also wish to visit the portion of our site titled FAQ’s (you’ll find the link on the left side of this page), where many other important questions are answered.
+We also highly recommend that you visit the portion of our site titled FAQ’s, where many other important questions are answered.